Rebate deals are a big part of every trading relationship—if you haven’t got a good handle on them, you could be missing out on massive opportunities.

 Using a rebate management system, distributors have a clear idea of the rebate thresholds they’re aiming for and when they’ve passed them, and suppliers can easily validate the claims made.
 Plus, if the commercial team stores all the deal information in a rebate management system, each party has an accurate resource to fall back on if there’s ever any doubt.

-Reap the benefits of effective rebate management
+How can commercial teams reap the benefits of effective rebate management

 With the right rebate management tools, your commercial team can transform the way they negotiate and manage rebate agreements for your business, and ultimately strike more profitable deals.
 And the benefits won’t just be seen in your revenue—they’ll be seen in your supplier relationships and the performance of your teams, too.